harness/developer-hub/release-notes/feature-flags.md

 * The flag pipeline was not updating the build number.
 This issue has been fixed.
 (FFM-8140)

 * Target attributes were not updating on conflict.
 This issue has been fixed.
-(FFM-8549)
+(FFM-8549, ZD 46770)

   </TabItem>